hguzha/FHIR-Server-Docs/_1.0/02-installing/05-installing.md

 The IBM Operator Catalog source is added to the OperatorHub catalog, making the IBM FHIR Server operator available to install.

-## Installing the IBM FHIR Server Operator

-See [Installing](inventory/ibmFhirServerOperatorSetup/README.md#installing) in the IBM FHIR Server Operator Setup README.

-## Creating an instance of IBM FHIR Server

-See [Creating an instance](inventory/ibmFhirServerOperator/README.md#creating-an-instance) in the IBM FHIR Server Operator README.